 '''

-SLURM_SUBMIT_DIR - directory from which job was launched
+SLURM_SUBMIT_DIR - directory from with job was launched

 SLURM_TASK_PID - process ID of task started

 SLURM_TASKS_PER_NODE - number of tasks to be run on each node (man page gives specification)

 '''

-Typically, end users use SLURM\PROCID in a program so that an input of a parallel calculation depends on it.
-The calculation is thus spread across processors according to the assigned SLURM\PROCID, so that each processor handles the parallel part of the calculation with different values.
+Typically, end users use SLURM_PROCID in a program so that an input of a parallel calculation depends on it.
+The calculation is thus spread across processors according to the assigned SLURM_PROCID, so that each processor handles the parallel part of the calculation with different values.